okta/okta-auth-swift/README.md

 #### canVerify

-Returns `true` if factor can be verified.
+Returns `true` if the factor can be verified.

 ```swift
 open func canVerify() -> Bool